3amr7ussein/Image-Processing-Fullstack/README.md

 ####

-An image processing application build to apply some processes on image server-side, built with Node, Express, React, TypeScript and CSS.
+**This is my first full stack application** , An image processing application build to apply some processes on image server-side, built with Node, Express, React, TypeScript and CSS.

+it is a one week project was created to be submitted as 1st task in my Udacity FWD Web-Development Schoolarship .

-<details ><summary>
+<details open ><summary>

   ### Screen Shots
   </summary>